 Edgar Cayce

 Cayce c.
-1910<!--In October 1910, this photograph appeared on the front page of ''[[The New York Times]]'' after a reporter stole it from the home of Cayce's parents to use for a story.--> Edgar Cayce (; March 18, 1877 – January 3, 1945) was an American clairvoyant who claimed to diagnose diseases and recommend treatments for ailments while asleep.
+1910<!--In October 1910, this photograph appeared on the front page of ''[[The New York Times]]'' after a reporter stole it from the home of Cayce's parents to use for a story.--> Edgar Cayce (; March 18, 1877 – January 3, 1945) was an American clairvoyant who reported and chronicled an ability to diagnose diseases and recommend treatments for ailments while asleep.
 During thousands of transcribed sessions, Cayce would answer questions on a variety of subjects such as healing, reincarnation, dreams, the afterlife, past lives, nutrition, Atlantis, and future events.
 Cayce described himself as a devout Christian and denied being a Spiritualist or communicating with spirits.
 Cayce is regarded as a founder and a principal source of many characteristic beliefs of the New Age movement.

 As a clairvoyant, Cayce collaborated with a variety of individuals including osteopath Al Layne, homeopath Wesley Ketchum, printer Arthur Lammers, and Wall Street broker Morton Blumenthal.
 In 1931, Cayce founded a non-profit organization, the Association for Research and Enlightenment.
 Provided by Wikipedia